-Global Project Logistics Network (GPLN) will conduct its 17th Annual General Meeting from May 31 to June 2, 2020 at the Hyatt Regency Hotel in Casablanca, Morocco.
+Global Project Logistics Network (GPLN) will conduct its 17th Annual General Meeting from May 15-17, 2021 at the Parkhotel in Bremen.

-Right ahead of our GPLN meeting you will have an excellent opportunity to explore Marrakesh on May 31, 2020 and combine all events with Breakbulk Europe which will take place next year from May 26-28, 2020 again in Bremen.
+Right after our GPLN meeting you will have an excellent opportunity to combine this event with our Heavy Lift Maritime and Transport Seminar on May 18, 2021 at the Parkhotel and Breakbulk Europe which will take place next year from May 19-20, 2021again in Bremen.

 GPLN brings together project cargo experts and independent project logistics specialist companies from around the world, all of whom have an expert focus on project logistics.
 This global meeting will allow GPLN members the face-to-face contact with GPLN partners to efficiently build professional relationships in the most lasting and cost-effective manner.